Cunningham Broadcasting

 Cunningham Broadcasting Corporation is an owner of broadcast television stations in the United States.
-The company owns fifteen stations–eight affiliated with Fox, three affiliated with The CW, two affiliated with ABC, and two affiliated with MyNetworkTV.
+The company owns fourteen stations–three affiliated with Fox, one affiliated with Catchy Comedy, three affiliated with The CW, one affiliated with ABC, and six affiliated with Roar.

 Cunningham has very close ties to the Sinclair Broadcast Group.
 All but two of the Cunningham stations are operated by Sinclair under local marketing agreements (the exceptions are WTAT-TV, which Cunningham operates directly with no involvement from Sinclair outside of a news-share agreement with a Sinclair-owned station in its market, and WYZZ-TV, which is operated by Nexstar Media Group).
 In addition, over 90 percent of Cunningham's stock is controlled by trusts in the name of Sinclair founder Julian Smith's children.
 Based on these arrangements, Cunningham appears to be a shell corporation which Sinclair uses to circumvent Federal Communications Commission regulations on television station ownership.

 History

 Cunningham was formed in 1994 as Glencairn, Ltd. It was headed by Edwin Edwards, a former Sinclair executive who had been general manager of one of Sinclair's original stations, WPTT-TV (channel 22, WPNT) in Pittsburgh, Pennsylvania.
 Sinclair sold WPTT to Edwards after Sinclair bought rival WPGH-TV (channel 53), but continued to operate the station under a local marketing agreement before buying the station back outright in 2000.

 The initial capital was supplied by Carolyn Smith, wife of Sinclair founder Julian Smith and mother of current Sinclair CEO David Smith.
 Carolyn Smith also controlled 70% of Glencairn's stock.
 However, Glencairn held itself out as a minority-owned broadcaster (Edwards is African American), gaining instant favor with the Federal Communications Commission.

 Glencairn's initial purchase set the stage for its future dealings.
 In late 1993 or early 1994, Sinclair Broadcast Group merged with Abry Communications, which owned WNUV (channel 54) in Baltimore.
 WNUV had been the principal rival to Sinclair's flagship station, WBFF (channel 45).
 Sinclair could not keep both stations because FCC rules at the time did not allow common ownership of two television stations in a single market.
 Accordingly, Glencairn bought WNUV from Sinclair, and the latter took over WNUV's operations under an LMA.
 However, due to the Smiths' controlling interest in Glencairn, Sinclair effectively had a duopoly in Baltimore – and had all but emasculated its principal rival.

 Glencairn eventually bought ten more stations, and Sinclair controlled all their operations via local marketing agreements.
 Due to Glencairn's financial structure (the Smiths eventually bought 97% of Glencairn's stock), Sinclair effectively had duopolies in all 11 markets in violation of the FCC media ownership rules at the time.
 Among the more notable purchases: